johnnypeck/fartip.com/README.md

 <li>Privacy & Security</li>
 </ul>

-Inspired by Microsoft's Six Principles of Responsible AI
+These are Microsoft's Six Principles of Responsible AI but they had them in the wrong order.
+I fixed it.

 I wanted an easier thing to remember than FRPITA in the artificial intelligence learning documentation.

 So, FARTIP.
 Pretty surprised the domain was available.
 Stunned, really.

+Your welcome.